zachallaun/protean/README.md

+Caveat emptor: Protean is currently a library for personal learning and exploration, not for doing _Serious Work_.
+Nothing here, including documentation, should be fully trusted!

 # Protean

 Protean is a library for modeling behaviour and managing side-effects through the use of finite state machines and statecharts.
 It is heavily inspired by [XState](https://xstate.js.org/docs/), a JavaScript/TypeScript project that I heavily recommend looking into if you work in those languages.